U3A BRISBANE

 Tutor: Robert Ward

-Members meet to read novels in their original French then translate/interpret in class, individually and in turn.
-Points of pronunciation, vocabulary and grammar may be discussed in English as we go along.
-The class has just commenced reading L'elegance du herrison.
-This novel is also available in English.
+Members meet to read novels in their original French then translate/interpret in class, individually and in turn in English.
+Points of pronunciation, vocabulary and grammar may be discussed as we go along.
+The class is currently reading L'elegance du herrison.

 Venue: Online via Zoom